refeu/launchWithFullScreenWindow/README.md

 # launchWithFullScreenWindow

+Launches a program and sets a window of that program to full screen.

 Usage: launchWithFullScreenWindow [/withmenu] [/waittime \<timeInSeconds>] \<windowName> \<commandToExecute> [\<arg1>...\<argN>]

 * /withmenu: Optionally maintains the window menu.
 If not set, the menu is hidden too.